 However, taking care of this beautiful turtle is a bit challenging since it is susceptible to temperature changes in water and also vulnerable to deadly bacterial infections and shell rot.
 Also, the species prefer moving water, so you need to create disturbance in the water from time to time.
 But they are great pets with easy-going nature and beautiful shells.

 Length: Females 6-10 inches and males grow half the female length

 Food habit: Carnivorous

-Box turtle (Terrapene) is undoubtedly one of the most popular pond rearing turtles you will found all across the globe.
-Its easy-going attitude and convenient caring make it the top choice for most turtle lovers.
+Box turtle (Terrapene) is undoubtedly one of the most popular pond-rearing turtles you will find all across the globe.
+Its easygoing attitude and convenient caring make it the top choice for most turtle lovers.

 Box turtles don’t like much handling and so let them isolate for their happiness.
 Also, they like warmer weather and would eat anything from veggies to snails.

 Ideal temperature: Moderate to warm temperature.

 Length: 8-10 inches on an average

 We have already discussed the most popular four species that you can put in a backyard pond.
 However, there are other species as well that you can rear up in the pond.
 Although, people actually don’t favor them, with little adaptation you can domesticate these species also.